mertcan79/weatherapp/README.md

    - Open your web browser and navigate to `http://localhost:8000` to access the frontend.
    - You can now use the WeatherApp to get weather forecasts.
 ## Testing
 Automated tests ensure the application's correctness.
+Tests work with local and Dockerized versions.
 To run tests:
 Navigate to the `backend` directory and run tests:
 1. For mocha
      ```sh